Wednesday, November 11, 2009

 The "Eyes Right" command is the biggest compliment troops on parade can pay and is normally reserved for dignitaries in reviewing stands.

-And Lest we forget...please hold a minute of silence at 11:00 this morning (the eleventh hour of the eleventh day of the eleventh month) for all those men and women who fought and died for our freedom.
+And Lest we forget...please hold a minute of silence at 11:00 tomorrow morning (the eleventh hour of the eleventh day of the eleventh month) for all those men and women who fought and died for our freedom.

 From the Canadian War Museum website: